kreopelle/kreopelle.github.io/_posts/2018-06-12-nokogiri_scraping_tutorial.markdown

 require ‘pry’
 ```

 Note: Open-URI is not a gem, but a built-in Ruby wrapper that allows HTML documents to be read as a file: https://ruby-doc.org/stdlib-2.1.0/libdoc/open-uri/rdoc/OpenURI.html.
-I’m not sure how it relates to the current Ruby series.
+I’m not sure how it relates to the current Ruby series.&#x2028;&#x2028;

-### 2. Save the site you’d like to scrape to a variable
+## 2. Save the site you’d like to scrape to a variable

 `doc = Nokogiri::HTML(open(‘https://www.yogajournal.com/poses/types'))`

-### 3. Add a binding.pry below the variable and run your file.
+## 3. Add a binding.pry below the variable and run your file.

 If you’re following along, the document should look something like this: